oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="deentity"></a>[deentity](./Org.OData.Aggregation.V1.xml#L365)

-Converts a collection of instances of an entity type into a collection of instances of a complex type with the same structure and values
+Converts a collection of instances of an entity type into a collection of instances of a complex type with the same top-level structure and values

 Using this function in a `compute` transformation influences the behavior of a subsequent `aggregate` transformation because a navigation property in an aggregate expression addresses distinct entities whereas a structural property